-Not Guilty Plea - If a player may prefer to have the charge heard by the Judiciary Panel by either entering a Not Guilty Plea or a Guilty Plea to the charge but to a lesser grading, and that player is found to be guilty of the charge and grading by the Judiciary Panel, the player is liable to an increase equivalent to a minimum of 100 points or 50% of the base penalty.
+Not Guilty Plea - If a player may prefer to have the charge heard by the Judiciary Panel by either entering a Not Guilty Plea, and that player is found to be guilty of the charge and grading by the Judiciary Panel, the player is liable to an increase equivalent to a minimum of 100 points or 25% of the base penalty.

-A player may prefer to have a charge heard by the Judiciary Panel by either entering a Not Guilty plea or Guilty Plea to the Charge but at a lessor grading.
-If, at the subsequent hearing, a player is found guilty to the original charge and grading, he will not be entitled to any reduction other than 'Clean Record'.
-If, however, the player pleads guilty but disputes the grading of the charge and the Judicial Panel reduces the grading, the player will also receive the benefit of a 25% discount.
+Guilty Plea requesting downgrade - A player may prefer to have a charge heard by the Judiciary Panel by either entering a Not Guilty plea or Guilty Plea to the Charge but at a lessor grading.
+If, at the subsequent hearing, a player is found guilty to the original charge and grading, they will not be entitled to any reduction other than 'Clean Record' additionally the player is liable to an increase equivalent to a minimum of 100 points or 25% of the base penalty.
+If, however, the player pleads guilty but disputes the grading of the charge and the Judicial Panel reduces the grading, the player will also receive the benefit of a 25% discount early quilty plea discount.